Domestic robot

 A domestic robot or homebot is a type of service robot, an autonomous robot that is primarily used for household chores, but may also be used for education, entertainment or therapy.
 While most domestic robots are simplistic, some are connected to Wi-Fi home networks or smart environments and are autonomous to a high degree.
-There were an estimated 16.3 million service robots in 2018.
+There was an estimated 37.9 million service robots in 2025, which is expected to rise to about 50 million in 2027.